pentandra/lifepreserver/content/blog/thoughts-about-rootstech-2012.markdown

 RootsTech right now seems to be more about tech marketing and less about real genealogical research.
-Many of the people coming to RootsTech are on the beginner side and want to be exposed to real genealogical research.
-While there were some great technology sessions, I know that some attendees left disappointed.
+Many of the people coming to RootsTech are on the beginner side.
+While they are attracted to the technology, they also want to be exposed to real genealogical research and learn how to do it.
+In this desire, some attendees left disappointed.
 It does not have to be this way.

 People don't want genealogy sugar-coated.
 They want to know what _really_ happened to their _real_ ancestors.
 Why spend all the time, money, and energy